Cut-Down de Bruijn Sequences: Cut-down DB sequences for

-In this section we extend the strategy for constructing binary cut-down de Bruijn sequences to alphabets of arbitrary size.\footnote{In \cite {etzion86}, Etzion concludes by stating that his binary construction of cut-down de Bruijn sequences can be generalized alphabets of arbitrary size; however, no details are provided, and as we note the generalization is non-trivial.} When generalizing the binary approach, the selection of an underlying de Bruijn successor is critical to a simple construction for a $k$-ary cut-down de Bruijn sequence.
-The {\sc PCR3}-successor applied in the binary case has two natural generalizations for $k \geq 2$.
-These generalizations have been previously defined as $g_3$ and $g'_3$ in~\cite{karyframework} and are described under the heading ``Last symbol'', referring to the last symbol of the necklace representative of a PCR cycle which is used to join the cycle.
-The key to selecting an underlying de Bruijn successor is to allow for the simplest possible method to cut out small cycles.
-Without going into details, $g'_3$ is the one that allows for this.
-It can be computed in $\mathcal{O}(n)$ time using $\mathcal{O}(n)$ space~\cite{karyframework}\footnote{$g'_3$ is labeled PCR3 (alt) in~\cite{dborg}}.
+In this section we extend the strategy for constructing binary cut-down DB sequences to alphabets of arbitrary size.\footnote{In \cite {etzion86}, Etzion concludes by stating that his binary construction of cut-down DB sequences can be generalized to alphabets of arbitrary size; however, no details are provided.} When generalizing the binary approach, the selection of an underlying de Bruijn successor is critical to a simple construction for a cut-down DB sequence when $k>2$.
+The {\sc PCR3} successor applied in the binary case has two natural generalizations for $k \geq 2$.
+These generalizations have been previously defined as $g_3$ and $g'_3$ in~\cite{karyframework}.
+The key to selecting an underlying de Bruijn successor is to allow for the simplest possible method to cut out small cycles; for our purposes, $g'_3$ is the one that allows for this.
+It can be computed in $\mathcal{O}(n)$ time using $\mathcal{O}(n)$ space~\cite{karyframework}; we relabel this de Bruijn successor to {\sc PCR3}$_k$ below\footnote{{\sc PCR3}$_k$ is labeled PCR3 (alt) in~\cite{dborg}.}, noting $\alpha = a_1a_2\cdots a_n$.